alinex/node-alinex/src/doc/markdown.md

 Markdown Syntax
 =================================================

-The easiest way to document is to use markdown syntax. >ou write the code in plain text with some easy formatting rules.
+The easiest way to document is to use markdown syntax.
+You write the code in plain text with some easy formatting rules.
 This can be transformed into html or other formats.
 But it's not an inherent standard, different flavors exist.